Royal Theater Carré

 The Royal Theater Carré (Dutch: Koninklijk Theater Carré) is a Neo-Renaissance theatre in Amsterdam, located near the river Amstel.
 When the theatre was founded in 1887, it was originally meant as a permanent circus building.
 Currently, it is mainly used for musicals, cabaret performances and pop concerts.
 Carré is located next to the Amstel, close to Waterlooplein.
-Its address is Amstel 115.
+Its address is Amstel 115 and has approximately 1,700 seats.